 If you found this article to be an interesting read, please share it across your social media platforms!

 — Xavier De Buck (@XavierDeBuck) February 24, 2016

-About the author: The above article “7 Reasons Why Your Offer To Purchase A House Was Rejected” was provided by Xavier De Buck, your top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties.
+About the author: The above article “7 Reasons Why Your Offer To Purchase A House Was Rejected” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
-With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling property in Northcliff, Xavier would love to share his property knowledge and expertise.
+With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 © 2015-18, Xavier De Buck.
 All Rights Reserved.